tszxtentacion/Model_Partition/README.md

 # DNN_Partition
-This is a "recording of tests" in the field of DNN partition.
+🐬This is a "recording of tests" in the field of DNN partition.